KSP-KOS/KSLib/games/Game_Of_Ur/README.md

 ## To Use

-As there are no dependcies for this script you can simply copy it into your archive and run it.
+As there are no dependencies for this script you can simply copy it into your archive and run it.

 ## Rules